Despite recently celebrating its tenth anniversary, buying Bitcoin can still be a challenge for the average retail investor.

 Naturally, for Bitcoin investors and day traders, buying minutes before a dump is less than ideal.
 Many individuals would rather time their BTC purchases to coincide with a dip in the market, where they will get comparatively more Bitcoin-bang for their buck.

-Many seasoned traders and long-term investors have learnt to spot Bitcoin price trends, or likewise employ complex algorithmic trading indicators to time the market and find the perfect entry point for a trade.
+Many seasoned traders and long-term investors have learned to spot Bitcoin price trends, or likewise employ complex algorithmic trading indicators to time the market and find the perfect entry point for a trade.

 For the average retail investor looking to make their first investment in BTC, timing the market is alien territory.
 This is where you’ll need to evaluate your long term goals.
 If you’re buying for value over many months or years, timing the market isn’t so important, but if you’re looking for a quick profit over days or weeks, you’ll want to wait for a price dip.